Delhi’s Proust Questionnaire – Rupin Walter Desai, East Patel Nagar

 Your motto in life.

-This words of Hamlet: “We defy augury.
+These words of Hamlet: “We defy augury.
 There is special providence in the fall of a sparrow.
 If it be now, ’tis not to come; if it be not to come, it will be now; if it be not now, yet it will come—the

 readiness is all.
 Since no man, of aught he leaves, knows what is’t to leave betimes, let be.“